agraef/purr-data-intro/Purr-Data-Intro.md

 Other features will be more useful for advanced users, like the reflection capabilities (see the `pdinfo`, `canvasinfo`, `classinfo` and `objectinfo` help patches) and the new SVG elements for data structure visualizations.
 The latter have been considerably enhanced in Purr Data, see the "Pd-L2Ork Data Structures" section in the help browser.
 They also make it possible to create your own custom GUI elements in plain Pd, without having to learn a "real" programming language.

+TODO: Add a description of Guillem's subpatch creation, abstraction saving and private abstraction features.

 ## Purr Data and Pd-Lua

 As of version 2.5, Purr Data includes the latest version of Claude Heiland-Allen's excellent [Pd-Lua](https://agraef.github.io/pd-lua/) extension for embedding the [Lua](http://www.lua.org/) scripting language in Pd.
 This provides you with an easy means (much easier than Pd's native C interface) to write your own custom Pd objects if they require the use of a real programming language offering loops, functions and complicated data structures.

 Lua is perfectly suited for this purpose, because it is light-weight and easily embeddable by design.
 It is also small and easy to learn, yet very capable, offering a complete range of imperative, object-oriented and functional programming language elements.
 Like Pd, Lua is an interpreted language featuring dynamic typing, which makes interfacing between Pd and Lua quite easy.

-Pd-Lua requires Lua 5.2 or 5.3, which should be readily available in all Linux distributions (on Mac and Windows the requisite Lua 5.3 library is included in the installer).
+Pd-Lua requires Lua 5.2, 5.3, or 5.4, which should be readily available in all Linux distributions (on Mac and Windows the requisite Lua library is included in the installer).
 There's a [tutorial](https://agraef.github.io/pd-lua/tutorial/pd-lua-intro.html) available to get you started, and a fairly extensive collection of examples can be found in the extra/pdlua/examples folder.

 ## Tips and Tricks

 We conclude this introduction with a little grab bag of helpful tips and tricks.
 If your questions aren't answered here, please post them to the DISIS [Pd-l2ork mailing list](http://disis.music.vt.edu/listinfo/l2ork-dev).

+### Edit Mode and Temporary Run Mode

+*Temporary run mode* is a facility present across different Pd flavors which allows you to quickly switch to run mode (where you can operate GUI elements in a patch) while in edit mode (where you can edit the patch).
+In vanilla Pd, as well as most other Pd flavors, this is activated by pressing and holding the Ctrl modifier key (or the Cmd key on the Mac).

+In Purr Data, the modifier was changed to the Alt key in version 2.14.1, because the Ctrl key binding caused some conflicts with the menu shortcuts.
+This resulted in some rather serious regressions in the GUI, such as some menu keybindings not working in the expected way or interfering with edit mode.

+Apart from having to get accustomed to the new key binding, this also implies a potential issue for Linux users, because many Linux desktop environments use Alt-click to initiate a window move action, which will interfere with temporary run mode.
+You have this issue if you try to operate GUI elements with a click-drag action while holding the Alt key, only to find that this moves the patch window instead.
+In order to make temporary run mode work again, make sure to rebind the window-move action to a different modifier key and/or mouse button, such as Meta+click or Alt+middle-click which are rarely used by window managers, at least not for important actions.

+Version 2.14.1 also introduced the *edit mode grid* as a better means to indicate that edit mode is active, while also being useful as a positioning aid.
+(Please note that there's no "snap-to-grid" option yet, but this may still be added in a future version.)
+The grid is enabled by default, but can be turned off in the GUI preferences if you don't want/need it.

 ### Install classic Pd-l2ork alongside Purr Data